godotengine/godot-docs/classes/class_gridmap.rst

 :ref:`Basis<class_Basis>` **get_basis_with_orthogonal_index**\ (\ index\: :ref:`int<class_int>`\ ) |const| :ref:`🔗<class_GridMap_method_get_basis_with_orthogonal_index>`

 Returns one of 24 possible rotations that lie along the vectors (x,y,z) with each component being either -1, 0, or 1.
-For further details, refer to the Godot source code.
+For further details, refer to the Redot source code.

 .. rst-class:: classref-item-separator